Apples to apples. Long term. More than a single number.

 Aggressive60%20%10%10%

 Every fund we analyse is given an overall grade based on how it performs across the four core checks.
-Only around the top 10% of funds reach a grade of B or above and make our recommended list.
+B or above is the bar to make our recommended list.
+Funds that don’t clear it are marked Not Recommended (NR).

 A+